goozbach/resume/resume-source.md

 ###[Florida Department of Health][]
 ####Systems Administrator -- March 2006 – June 2007
-Full time Linux and VOIP consultant at agency responsible for technology procurment throughout the state.
+Full time Linux and VOIP consultant at agency responsible for technology procurement throughout the state.

 * Design and deploy medium scale Virtual IT help desk using Asterisk, with monitoring wallboard built with Jquery and Perl

-* Builing and mantaining state-wide, multi-agency, contact directory using Red Hat Directory Server, importing data from all of the different state agencies using custom Perl scripts.
+* Building and maintaining state-wide, multi-agency, contact directory using Red Hat Directory Server, importing data from all of the different state agencies using custom Perl scripts.

-* Building Linux based print servers using Samba, which integreted with Active Directory system.
+* Building Linux based print servers using Samba, which integrated with Active Directory system.

 ####Certifications
 Red Hat Certified Engineer (RHCE) Cert #[110-015-385][] -- Red Hat Certified Instructor (RHCI) -- Red Hat Certified Examiner (RHCX) -- IBM Certified Linux Instructor.